 What is Tamper-Resistant Technology?
 (Focus: Deterrence)

-Tamper-resistant refers to products or solutions that are designed to make tampering more difficult, though not necessarily impossible.
-Tamper-resistant solutions increase the effort, expertise, and tools required to access or alter the protected item, creating a deterrent against casual or opportunistic tampering.
+Tamper-resistant refers to products or solutions that are designed to make tampering more difficult and time-consuming, though not necessarily impossible.
+Tamper-resistant solutions increase the effort, expertise, and tools required to access or alter the protected item, creating a strong deterrent against casual or opportunistic tampering.

 Examples of tamper-resistant solutions include:

-• Tamper-resistant packaging: Packaging with reinforced materials, difficult-to-open mechanisms, or other security features that increase the challenge of gaining unauthorized access.
+- Tamper-resistant packaging: Packaging with reinforced materials, shrink bands, or difficult-to-open mechanisms that increase the challenge of gaining unauthorized access on retail shelves.

-• Tamper-resistant enclosures: Reinforced housings or containers that incorporate security screws, hidden access points, or other design elements to impede tampering.
+- Tamper-resistant enclosures: Reinforced housings or containers that incorporate specialized security screws (requiring custom screwdrivers), hidden access points, or other design elements to impede tampering.

-• Tamper-resistant seals: Adhesive seals or labels that incorporate specialty materials or construction to make removal or reapplication more difficult.
+- Tamper-resistant seals: Adhesive seals or labels that incorporate specialty strong top coats or construction to make removal or reapplication more frustrating and difficult.

 While tamper-resistant technologies do not provide the same level of absolute protection as tamper-proof solutions, they can still effectively deter and detect many types of tampering attempts.
 By making unauthorized access more difficult, tamper-resistant features provide a valuable layer of physical security.